Skip to main content

 Clearwater County, MinnesotaLimited DataOligotrophic

 A TSI value of 37 puts Heart Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
-The lake's 55 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
-At 224 acres, Heart Lake fits the Minnesota median for monitored lakes, with 3.5 miles of shoreline.
+At 55 ft of maximum depth, Heart Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
+The lake's 224 acres and 3.5 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Within Clearwater County's 40 graded waters, Heart Lake sits at rank 3, near the top of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-22.
 Grade methodology: LakeGrade methodology.